How do I book tickets?

 A full licensed bar and a variety of hot food and drink outlets are available at all venues.
 Please note bar and food outlets do not accept card payments and there are no cashpoints at the venues.

 Can I bring my own food or picnic?

-You are welcome to bring picnics, but please check the terms and conditions carefully as items including but not limited to glass, cans, tables, and non-plastic cutlery and crockery are not permitted in the arena.
-You are allowed to bring no more than 2 litres soft/ alcoholic drink per person.
-Spirits are not allowed.
+You are welcome to bring picnics, but please check the terms and conditions carefully as items including but not limited to glass, cans, tables, metal cutlery and breakable crockery, are not permitted in the arena.
+No more than total 2 litres soft and/or alcoholic drink permitted per person.

 The Forestry Commission does not generally use screens at the Forest Live concerts.
 Unlike stadium venues, all our arenas are of a size where it is possible to see the stage clearly, and as our venues are unseated customers can move around freely to find their own preferred viewing position.
 In addition some artists specify a personal preference not to work with screens.
 We are committed to keeping ticket prices as low as possible and hire of the screen, associated cameras and staff significantly increase the cost of putting on the event which would be reflected in the ticket price.

 Major sporting events

 We will not be showing any major sporting events at our Forest Live concerts.

 Which items cannot be brought into the arena?

 Certain items are not allowed in the arena for both the audience and the artist’s safety and comfort.
 It is essential that you check the Terms and Conditions for the complete list of prohibited items.